samuelgozlan/amplitude-dev-center/docs/experiment/integrations/contentful.md

 title: Contentful Plugin for Amplitude Experiment
 ---

+!!!beta "Closed Beta"
+    The Amplitude Experiment Contentful plugin is in closed beta.
+Contact your Amplitude representative or email experiment@amplitude.com if you're interested.

 Amplitude Experiment is built for flexibility to fit in with any architecture and a variety of needs.
 This app offers an easy and flexible way to build out your content on top of Amplitude Experiment to help grow your marketing efforts.

 ### Features

-- Run A/B tests and multi armed bandit experiments on Amplitude Experiment and author content in Contentful
+- Run A/B tests on Amplitude Experiment and author content in Contentful
-- Read different properties (refreshed regularly) from Amplitude Experiment and build your content around this information
+- Read different properties (refreshed every 5 seconds) from Amplitude Experiment and build your content around this information

 ### Requirements

 To use this plugin, you'll need the following:

 - Access to an Amplitude plan with Amplitude Experiment enabled.
 - A Management API key, which you can find in the Experiment side bar.

 ### Screenshots